Stepping Stone & Pathway Calculator

 Frequently Asked Questions

-For stepping stones set in sand beds within lawns or mulch, the stones should be at least 1.5 to 2 inches thick.
-Thinner slates (1 inch or less) are fragile and will crack under foot traffic.
-If you are laying thin stone, you must pour a concrete base beneath it to prevent cracking, which increases labor and material costs.
+For stepping stones laid directly on sand beds in the ground, flagstones should be at least **1.5 to 2 inches thick**.
+Thinner slates (1 inch or less) will easily snap or crack under foot traffic weight.

 Patio Garden Hardscaping Structures